 Cliff trails allow you to walk along the waters edge from the town of Hydra to a variety of beaches, and very tiny towns.
 Some of the "beach" areas are a concrete slab next to the water, allowing you to sunbathe, and then jump into the cool, turquoise waters.
 Transportation around the island is also available by regularly scheduled shuttle boats, or more expensive water taxis.
 Even though there are only a handful of main streets in town, they are connected by a maze of smaller streets and alleyways.
 It's pleasant walking around, getting lost and discovering the restaurants and shops away from the waterfront.
 Perhaps the way one of favorite entertainer, Leonard Cohen, was inspired to write the song, "Bird on the Wire," while living on Hydra.

 Later in the evening, the Miaoulia Festival continued in town with obligatory speeches, followed by a Greek musical production.
 Of course, we couldn't understand any of the story, but every few minutes they would break out in song and traditional dances.
 We had missed the fireworks, and the old ship they set aflame in the harbor, the previous evenings, but it was still fun catching a portion of the festivities.

 After our respite on Hydra, we were ready to move back to Piraeus.
 With one final word on the Greek hospitality, in Piraeus, as we were walking along the waterfront on the opposite side of town, away from the ferry port, a young man stopped us and said simply, "Thanks for coming to visit Greece."
 Wow!
-That is certainly something we have never experienced before, and doubt if we will again.
+Just a confirmation of the welcoming nature of the country which we had experienced throughout our visit.